DanielHJacobsen/markdown-cv/index.md

 Saab Danmark, *Software Engieneer*
 <br>
 <br>
-In the first year at Saab, I worked as a Software Engineer on the VCS project.
-Due to good development in the role and training through the Technological Institute and Danish IT (SystemArchitect - Practitioner), I was promoted to the role of Software Architect after one year.
+In the first year at Saab, the consultant worked as a Software Engineer on the VCS project.
+Due to good development in the role and training through the Technological Institute and Danish IT (System Architect - Practitioner), the consultant was promoted to the role of Software Architect after one year.
 <br>
 <br>
-In the role of Software Engineer, I was responsible for the production of an Electron desktop application based on a “Vanilla JS” and TypeScript project, development of several Java microservices and integration between applications with the MQTT protocol.
+In the role of Software Engineer, the consultant was responsible for the production of an Electron desktop application based on a "Vanilla JS" and TypeScript project, development of several Java microservices and integration between applications with the MQTT protocol.
 <br>
 <br>
-Given that the VCS product handles both radio and telephony communication (SIP and RTP/RTCP protocol), I have also built up good experience in debugging with tools such as Wireshark.
+Given that the VCS product handles both radio and telephony communication (SIP and RTP/RTCP protocol), the consultant has also built up good experience in debugging with tools such as Wireshark.
 ### Skills utilized
 [![Javascript Badge](https://img.shields.io/badge/JavaScript-{{page.color}}?logo=javascript&labelColor=black)](#)
 [![TypeScript Badge](https://img.shields.io/badge/TypeScript-{{page.color}}?logo=TypeScript&labelColor=black)](#)